The Maramataka, which literally means ‘the moon turning,’ is the Māori lunar calendar, and is the traditional Māori way by which time was marked.

 The Maramataka also marked significant annual events such as celebrations in the time of Matariki and other seasonal activities.

 Learn more about Matariki

 Where did the Maramataka come from?

 The Maramataka was brought to New Zealand by the first Pacific Islanders from Hawaiki, it was then adapted by the Māori to accommodate the southern hemisphere's sky, seasons, and climate.

-The original Maramataka was an oral tradition which was later documented by early ethnographers who recorded some of this knowledge while it was still in use today among various iwi.
+The original Maramataka was an oral tradition which was later documented by early ethnographers who recorded some of this knowledge while it was still in use, and is still in use today among various iwi.